Published October 27th, 2020

 A hazard identification checklist, also known as a hazard assessment form, is a tool used by safety officers in performing hazard assessments.
 The main purpose of a hazard assessment is to identify potential health and safety hazards by examining conditions or practices in the workplace.
 Performing regular hazard assessments is critical so that adequate corrective measures can be implemented if necessary and injuries and illnesses can be prevented.

 A hazard assessment reduces the probability of workplace accidents from occurring and ensures the safety of your employees.
 Easily perform fire risk assessments by following the steps below:

 - Look – Walk around the facility and look for out-of-place items.
 Identify potential or existing hazards.
 Learn how to identify common workplace hazards.

-2. Think - Evaluate identified hazards and determine their underlying causes.
-Set appropriate controls to mitigate likelihood of recurrence.
+- Think – Evaluate identified hazards and determine their underlying causes.
+Set appropriate controls to mitigate the likelihood of recurrence.

 - Act – Implement corrective actions or controls.